Mohammed1994Mosleh/java-fundamentals/README.md

 6. Inheritance and Interfaces:
 ##### This Library contains:
+1. Place class.

-1. Restaurant class .
+2. Restaurant class .

+3. Shop class.

-User can enter new resturant with this propereties (name,star,price),also can add their review of taht resturant .
+* User can enter new Place with this propereties (name,star,price),also can add their review of taht resturant .

-2. Review class.
+4. Review class.
 User can add reviews

-3. Test Library :do test on all Methods and classes.
+5. Test Library :do test on all Methods and classes.